 The water in Papua is not safe to drink straight from the tap – it must be boiled and purified.
 Drink bottled water only during your stay here.

 And as always – don’t travel without travel insurance.
 We highly recommend World Nomads.
-They cover travelers from over 150 countries around the world, offer great rates, and cover a range of travel-related costs from the more commonplace – lost baggage and cancellation costs – to the more severe – emergency medical and evacuation assistance as well as coverage for a wide range of adventure sports and activities.
+You can buy and claim online, even after you’ve left home.
+They cover travelers from over 140 countries around the world, offer great rates, and cover a range of travel-related costs from the more commonplace – lost baggage and cancellation costs – to the more severe – emergency medical and evacuation assistance as well as coverage for a wide range of adventure sports and activities.
 Click here for rates!